Den-en-toshi Line: Through trains to Ōimachi Line

 On weekends, two seven-car express trains per days are operated to/from Ōimachi and Nagatsuta.
-Also, a few trains are operated through to/from the Tōkyū Ōimachi Line to utilize forwardings to/from Saginuma depot, up to Ōimachi in the mornings, and down to Saginuma in the late evenings.
+Also, a few trains are operated through to/from the Tōkyū Ōimachi Line to utilize forwarding operations to/from Saginuma depot, up to Ōimachi in the mornings, and down to Saginuma in the late evenings.
 These formations are 7-car sets, unlike the 10-car trains normally used on the line.
 A few express trains during the holidays also serve from Chūō-Rinkan in the mornings, down in the evenings.